Privacy Policy

-TabDog Bridge ("the extension") is a companion Chrome extension for the TabDog macOS app.
+TabDog ("the extension") is a tab manager Chrome extension that helps you search, organize, and manage your browser tabs.
 This policy explains what data the extension accesses and how it is used.

 Data the Extension Accesses